Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): λ^↯_⊕ : A λ -calculus with Non-Determinism and Failure

 \end{enumerate} \end{exa}

-As in~\cite{PaganiR10}, our typing system satisfies standard properties such as the Subject Reduction Theorem for \lamr, that follows from the {\em Linear} Substitution Lemma.
-We stress linearity because the lemma is stated in terms of the head linear substitution $\headlin{\cdot}$.
+Our typing system for \lamr satisfies standard properties, such as subject reduction, which follows from the {\em Linear} Substitution Lemma.
+We stress `linearity' because the lemma is stated in terms of the head linear substitution $\headlin{\cdot}$.